Why Are the ARIMA and SARIMA not Sufficient: Secret Behind the ARIMA and SARIMA

-As mentioned in the previous section, the ARIMA and SARIMA attempt to \textbf{regularize} a WSS stochastic process by difference operator and seasonal difference operator.
-In this section we will investigate the analytical nature of ARIMA and SARIMA from the perspective of SADFA.
-Specifically, we should pay our attention on the difference operator and seasonal difference operator.
+As mentioned in the previous section, the ARIMA and SARIMA attempt to make stationary a stochastic process by difference operator and seasonal difference operator.
+In this section we will investigate the nature of ARIMA and SARIMA from the perspective of SADFA (see Appendix).
+Specifically, we should pay our attention to the nature of the difference operator and seasonal difference operator.

-\begin{theorem} The nature of $d$-order difference operator is actually a high-pass digital filter that denies the low frequencies.
-Since the trend of a time series is generally the low frequency components, the $d$-order difference operator makes sense to regularize a stochastic process. \end{theorem} \proof{Proof of Theorem \ref{thm:ARIMA}.} The transfer function of the $d$-order difference operator is given as
+\begin{theorem} The nature of $d$-order difference operator is actually a high-pass digital filter that denies the low-frequency components of a time series.
+Since the trend of a time series is generally the low-frequency components (see Discrete Fourier Transform \cite{diniz2010digital}), the $d$-order difference operator makes sense to make stationary a non-stationary (in the mean sense) stochastic process. \end{theorem} \begin{proof} The transfer function of the $d$-order difference operator is given as

 and the amplitude-frequency response is as